microsoft/PowerPlatformConnectors/independent-publisher-connectors/The Weather Channel/readme.md

 # The Weather Channel
 The Weather Channel allows anyone to search weather events by geocode and time.
-This connector allows a Power Platform user to pull this data into their app, flow, or report.
+This connector allows a user to pull this data into their app, flow, or report.

-## Publisher
-Roy Paar
+## Publisher: Roy Paar

 ## Prerequisites
 This API uses an API key.
 Register on the IBM call for code portal (https://developer.ibm.com/callforcode/tools/weather/) in order to request an API key.